ouspg/LLM-Hackathon/README.md

   python3 -m garak --model_type huggingface.InferenceAPI --model_name microsoft/Phi-3-mini-4k-instruct --probes malwaregen.Evasion
 ```

-After garak has ran it's probe(s), it will generate reports into `garak_runs` directory.
+After garak has ran its probe(s), it will generate reports into `garak_runs` directory.
 You can copy the reports to your local host machine and explore the report files.
 The `html` file contains a summary of the results and the `json` files contain chat logs:
   - Exit the container with command `exit` or by pressing `Ctrl + D`
   - Run command: